Table of Contents

 Hence, every business that makes a product or provides a service has to figure out how to manage logistics.
 As an example, both a company that turns silicon into computer chips and a farmer who grows wheat from seeds uses logistics to get goods to their customers.

 In addition, a company’s inbound and outbound logistics are determined by what it sells and its business model.
-For example, an apparel manufacturer like FENDI determines how much fabric, thread, buttons, zippers, and other supplies they will need to produce the upcoming trendy fashion line in order to meet customer demands.
+For example, an apparel manufacturer like Under Armour determines how much fabric, thread, buttons, zippers, and other supplies they will need to produce the upcoming trendy fashion line in order to meet customer demands.

 The procurement team collaborates with the designers to identify vendors for each component that match the specifications for pricing, colour, style, quantity, and delivery time.
 The buying manager works up contracts with each vendor, and the supply chain ensures that production runs smoothly.

-Technology in Inbound and Outbound Logistics
+Technology in Inbound and Outbound Logistics.

 Inbound and outbound logistics are critical because they aid in the smooth operation of a business and have a direct and significant impact on sales, costs, profitability, and customer satisfaction.
 In today’s commercial world, digitalized logistics is used to acquire higher competitive advantages for production, inventory, and warehouse management systems.